 By: Avery Grubb, Greater Iberia Chamber of Commerce

 In the time of COVID-19, there’s no place like home.
-And every October- there’s no taste like gumbo!
-It’s no different this year.
+And in New Iberia- there’s no taste like gumbo!

 The headlining event is a virtual Live Cooking Demonstration with Chef Amy Sins, presented by the Greater Iberia Chamber of Commerce.
-On Oct.
-10 at 2 p.m., New Orleans’ very own “Wizard of Roux” will be coming to your kitchen virtually, with high energy and great tips for making the best gumbo in the world.
+Because of Hurricane Delta, it was posponed to Dec.
+5 at 2 p.m.
+New Orleans’ very own “Wizard of Roux” will be coming to your kitchen virtually, with high energy and great tips for making the best gumbo in the world.
 She will also answer the burning questions you’ve had about making gumbo at home!

 Tickets are $35.
 Purchases will come with a limited- edition roux spoon (while supplies last), an email with the full recipes, Tabasco® brand pepper sauce mini and more.
 Attendees can also enter for the chance to win a spot virtually cooking alongside Chef Amy by getting five friends to enter your name when they register.
 Purchase tickets at shop.iberiachamber.org, and then you’re off to see the Wizard!